1712n/dn-institute/content/attacks/posts/2019-05-15-Bitcoin-Cash.md

 - **May 15, 2019:** An anonymous entity attempted to introduce invalid transactions into the Bitcoin Cash network during a scheduled upgrade.
 - **May 15, 2019:** BTC.com and BTC.top combined their hash power to launch a 51% counter-attack to reverse these invalid transactions.
 - **May 15, 2019:** The counter-attack was successful, and the invalid transactions were excluded from the blockchain.
 No funds were lost during the event.
-- **May 16, 2019:** Discussions around network security and the level of decentralization within Bitcoin Cash began to take place within the crypto community.

 ## Security Failure Causes